iskayanir/Studdy-Buddy/README.md

 3. git add .
 4. git commit -m "here some notes about the changes"
 5. git push (which save only in the branch)
-6. to save in main: or git push origin main or git checkout main, then git push and then git checkout "branch_name"
+6. to save in main: git push origin main or git checkout main, then git push and then git checkout "branch_name"

 ignore for now from this part:
 # If you see a message that the remote has been changed, you must do the following: